colec518/ECE-4180-spring-2021/README.md

 ### Seting Up WiFi for Auto Time Set
 1. Connect to the clock using the [Adafruit Bluefruit LE Connect app](https://learn.adafruit.com/bluefruit-le-connect)
 2. Go to the UART terminal on the app
-3. On the clock push the ___ button to pull up the main menue
-4. use the "Up" and "Down" buttons to navigate to the "auto set" screen
-5. Select "auto set"
+3. select "auto set" in the menu or send "w" in the UART terminal
-6. Folow the directions on the app and on the clock display (they are the same) to enter your wiFi SSID and passowrd
+4. Folow the directions on the app and on the clock display (they are the same) to enter your wiFi SSID and passowrd
-7. Select your standard timezone as its diffrence from GMT
+5. Select your standard timezone as its diffrence from GMT
   * Example: Eastern Stanrd Time (EST) is GMT -5
-8. Select weather you are in an area the observes Daylight Saving Time (DST)
+6. Select weather you are in an area the observes Daylight Saving Time (DST)
 ## Ideas for future expantion
 * Suport more time zones
   * Currently only timezones that ate a whole number of hours from GMT are availible.
 Some regions use a fractional number hours as an offset from GMT.